juicer149/dev-bootstrap/README.md

 ````

-If present, this script will be executed after the repository is cloned
+If present, this script is executed **only when the repository is cloned
-(or revisited on subsequent runs).

-This is an **explicit opt-in mechanism**:
+during the current bootstrap run**.

+Important properties:

+- Explicit opt-in only
-- no guessing
+- No guessing
-- no conventions
+- No conventions
-- no automatic installs without consent
+- No implicit installs
+- Existing repositories are **never** re-installed automatically

-Repositories without this file are only cloned.
+Repositories without this file are cloned only.

+Each repository fully controls its own installation behavior.

+---

 ## Usage